Pat the Bunny (musician): Johnny Hobo and the Freight Trains

-Pat's first major recording project was called "Running with Meat Cleavers," and was inspired by the contemporary Brattleboro punk scene including bands such as Vomit Dichotomy and Fancy Pants & the Cell Phones.
-Following this was a band who's name would regularly change, and was tongue-in-cheek, with the format of "Johnny ___ and the ___".
+Pat's first major recording project was called "Running with Meat Cleavers" and was inspired by the contemporary Brattleboro punk scene, including bands such as Vomit Dichotomy and Fancy Pants & the Cell Phones.
+Following this was a band whose name would regularly change and was tongue-in-cheek, with the format of "Johnny ___ and the ___."
 For example, the band was called "Johnny Sexless and the Virgin Mafia" to reflect the themes of the song "DIY Orgasms."
-Eventually the name "Johnny Hobo" stuck, despite the vocal annoyance of Pat himself at this name.
-The first demo was primarily solo, being just acoustic guitar played atop of programmed drums.
+Eventually the name "Johnny Hobo" stuck, despite the vocal irritation of Pat himself at this name.
+The first demo was primarily solo, with just acoustic guitar played atop programmed drums.
 The group quickly expanded and became entirely acoustic.
 Johnny Hobo toured extensively during their career; often, Pat would be the only touring member.
 Alcohol, drug use, homelessness, politics, suicide, and the punk scene were common themes in Johnny Hobo songs.
-Song for a Harmony Parking Lot may be in reference to a parking lot in Schneeweis's hometown of Brattleboro where Schneeweis once did a nude sit-in protest and was quoted as saying "It's too hot to wear clothes".
+Song for a Harmony Parking Lot may be in reference to a parking lot in Schneeweis's hometown of Brattleboro, where Schneeweis once did a nude sit-in protest and was quoted as saying, "It's too hot to wear clothes."
 They released four EPs, two splits, a live album, and two compilations before disbanding.